rackerlabs/technical-blog/content/blog/2012-10-16-rate-limiting-with-repose-the-restful-proxy-service-engine/index.md

 categories:
   - General
   - OpenStack
+slug: 'rate limiting with repose the restful proxy service engine'
 ---
 _Chad Lung is a software engineer on the Rackspace Cloud Integration team and is the maintainer of Atom Hopper.
 Be sure to check out his personal blog at [http://www.giantflyingsaucer.com/blog/](http://www.giantflyingsaucer.com/blog/)